samiuljoy/custom_bash_for_termux/README.md

 ## dotfiles
 The dotfiles contain some config files for my tmux, vim and some key bindings(for vim) I'm using for my bash atm.

-  ## Here's a screenshot to bash.bashrc
+  ## Here's a screenshot to "bash.bashrc" config for termux looks like

    ![screenshot](Screenshot_2020-01-24-16-51-52.png)